hacktivate-java/RenderDistance/README.md

 optimizing performance when you need FPS and boosting visibility when you need range.

-It saves your preferences, works purely client-side, and keeps gameplay smooth without touching servers,
+It saves your preferences, works purely client-side, and keeps gameplay smooth.

 perfect for:

-PvP
+-PvP

-parkour
+-parkour

-exploration
+-exploration

-low-end PCs
+-low-end PCs

-Install it to control your view distance on the fly and get consistent performance exactly when you need it.
+Install it to control your view distance and get consistent performance exactly when you need it.